-Marriage is an Age-Old Concept that Should be Abolished
+Marriage Is an Age-Old Concept that Should Be Abolished

 Even though there is no final definition, in most countries marriage is a social union between people, which establishes and regulates their mutual rights and obligations, as well as responsibilities between parents and children.
 Through centuries, marriage has been an important social concept, the basis of family and social regulation of sexual relations, which was determined to give moral value to these relations and to provide the necessary opportunities to raise children and to develop their personalities.
-The concept of marriage is different in many countries and has changed during history, depending on social, cultural and religious backgrounds of people.
+The concept of marriage is different in many countries and has changed during history, depending on social, cultural, and religious backgrounds of people.

 Currently, though, it is believed by many that marriage is an obsolete tradition, and that it should be abolished.
-For instance, according to an American survey, 40 percent of over 2,500 respondents said that marriage was an act of the past and that it is not necessary in modern society.
+For instance, according to an American survey, 40 percent of over 2,500 respondents said that marriage is an act of the past and that it is not necessary in modern society.
 On the other hand, thirty years ago the same survey provided that only 11 percent of Americans thought it to be old-fashioned.
 The same picture can be observed in other countries.
 Marriage is in a deep crisis, as it does not play the social role it should.
 That is why I consider marriage an age-old concept which should be abolished.

 Women no longer limit their occupation to housework, and in most countries they tend to build careers before getting married.
 This is also the reason of an increase in the age people get married.